-messageLength-The size of the buffer, in units of char, for storing an exception message used by preallocated exceptions and errors thrown in the context of an instance of Schedulable which was created with this as its configuration parameters.
+- messageLength-The size of the buffer, in units of char, for storing an exception message used by preallocated exceptions and errors thrown in the context of an instance of Schedulable which was created with this as its configuration parameters.
 The value 0 indicates that no message should be stored.
-The value of -1 uses the system default and is the default when an instance of this class is not provided.

-stackTraceLength-The length of the stack trace buffer, in units of a number of StackTraceElement instances, reserved use by preallocated exceptions and errors thrown in the execution context of the Schedulable object created with these parameters.
+The value of -1 uses the system default and is the default when an instance of this class is not provided. - stackTraceDepth-The number of stack trace elements, reserved for use by preallocated exceptions and errors thrown in the execution context of the Schedulable object created with these parameters.
 The amount of space this requires is implementation-specific.
 The value 0 indicates that no stack trace should be stored.
-The value of -1 uses the system default and is the default when an instance of this class is not provided.

-sizes-An array of implementation-specific values dictating memory parameters for Schedulable objects created with these parameters, such as maximum Java and native stack sizes.
+The value of -1 uses the system default and is the default when an instance of this class is not provided. - classNameLength-The number of characters reserved in each frame for saving the full class name in a given stack trace frame. - methodNameLength-The number of characters reserved in each frame for saving the method signature in a given stack trace frame. - fileNameLength-The number of characters reserved in each frame for saving the file name in a given stack trace frame. - sizes-An array of implementation-specific values dictating memory parameters for Schedulable objects created with these parameters, such as maximum Java and native stack sizes.
 The sizes array will not be stored in the constructed object.
 The default is system dependent, and indicated by setting this parameter to null or by not providing an instance of this class.